Susan Crennan: Retirement

 After earlier plans to retire on her 70th birthday, in November 2014 it was announced that she would retire on 3 February 2015, five months before her 70th birthday.

 This was explained as being in order that her retirement would not coincide with the retirement of Justice Kenneth Hayne, also planned for around that time.
 That would have left the court with only five justices for a period, making it difficult to consider constitutional cases.

 Her final cases included consideration of the legality of the detention of 157 Sri Lankan Tamil asylum seekers at sea in July 2014, under Operation Sovereign Borders.

 She was replaced by Victorian Court of Appeal judge Geoffrey Nettle.

 Honours

 In January 2008 Crennan was awarded the highest Australian civilian honour, Companion of the Order of Australia (AC), for outstanding service to the law and the judiciary, particularly through leadership and mentoring roles with legal and professional associations, as a contributor to reform, and to the community.

 In 2013, Crennan was also inducted into the Victorian Honour Roll of Women.

-Personal life
+Personal life and other activities

 Susan Crennan and her husband, Michael Crennan QC, a barrister, have three children.

+Crennan launched the Peter Steele Poetry Award, a scholarship available to PhD students in the Faculty of Arts at the University of Melbourne, in November 2017.
+She and her husband Michael are two of the donors to the trust that funds the scholarship.